-Elin Manahan Thomas and Stephen Varcoe, harpist Frances Kelly, violinists Elizabeth Wallfisch and Rachel Podger, fellow lutenist Jacob Heringman, and Arab singer and oud player Abdul Salam Kheir.
+Elin Manahan Thomas and Stephen Varcoe, harpist Frances Kelly, violinists Elizabeth Wallfisch, Bojan Cicic and Rachel Podger, and fellow lutenist Jacob Heringman.

 Among numerous recordings are several CDs of English songs and lute music, including John Dowland discs with both James Bowman and Charles Daniels, as well as the complete works of John Danyel with Nigel Short.
 He has recorded a CD of consort music by Dowland with Concordia and the King’s Singers, and lute works by Francesco da Milano on Concordia's Titian disc.
 As a member of I Fagiolini he included solo lute works by Holborne and Byrd on their acclaimed Triumphs of Orianna disc, as well as Pacoloni trios and other plucked consort music on Carnevale Veneziano.
 His Wigmore Hall recital with Iestyn Davies was released